miladkhanlou/ldl-metadata-extract/README.md

 ---
 # Step-by-Step Instructions for Extracting, Processing, and Organizing Metadata from LDL Collections
 ## Step 1: Extract all collections within an institution.
-**Objective:** Retrieve all Collection data within a specific collection.
+**Objective:** Retrieve all Collection data within a specific institution.

 Includes the following data:
 - `PID`, `content_model`, `Description`, and `title`.